Adventist University of the Philippines: History

-The growing enrollment inspired the administration to purchase a bigger property comprising 165 hectares of land located at Putting Kahoy, Silang, in the province of Cavite, in 1972.
+The growing enrollment inspired the administration to purchase a bigger property comprising 165 hectares of land located at Puting Kahoy, Silang, in the province of Cavite, in 1972.
 The year 1979 saw the first batch of freshmen and sophomore students at this new campus and in 1981, with the movement of the juniors and seniors from Baesa, the campus transfer was completed.

 On August 1, 1996, in accordance with Republic Act No. 7722 and by virtue of Resolution No. 132-96, Series of 1996, the Commission on Higher Education granted PUC university status, entailing the change of the school's name from Philippine Union College to Adventist University of the Philippines (AUP).

 The university acquired deregulated status on October 22, 2001, and was awarded autonomous status on October 27, 2003.

 Arts and Sciences, Business, Education and Nursing Programs are accredited Level IV; Accountancy, Master in Business Administration and Master of Arts in Education Programs are accredited Level IV; PhD Education is accredited Level 3 by the Association of Christian Schools, Colleges and Universities Accrediting Agency, Inc. (ACSCU-AAI).

-AUP is accredited as a Level IV institution by the United States-based Accrediting Association of Seventh-day Adventist Schools, Colleges and Universities.
+AUP is accredited as a Level IV institution by the United States–based Accrediting Association of Seventh-day Adventist Schools, Colleges and Universities.

 On June 1, 2022, Dr. Arceli H. Rosario officially took office as the eighteenth and first woman president of the university.
 Her investiture ceremony took place on June 27, 2022.